JoJoWeixiChen/DistilBERT-model-answer-questions-from-PDF/README.md

 <img width="423" alt="Screen Shot 2023-04-12 at 1 20 00 PM" src="https://user-images.githubusercontent.com/89158696/231566717-3e9724a4-c6ac-453b-985d-1f9d53a01051.png">

 ### Step 2.
 Calculate semantic relevancy score
 In this step, we used the sentence transformer model [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) to calculate the semantic relevancy score between each small pieces of contexts we just got in step 1 and the questions.
 The all-MiniLM-L6-v2 model can map sentences & paragraphs to a 384 dimensional dense vector space to calculate their semantic relevancy score.

+After getting the relevancy score between all context pieces and the questions, we set a threshold to select the potential contexts that may include the answers.

-Then we can get the most relevant contexts and get answers from the contexts.
-To achieve this, we set a threshold for this step.
-If there are more than three pieces of contexts that have relevancy score higher than the threshold, we will use all the three contexts to provide final answers; otherwise we will use the most relevant context to get the answer.
+If there are more than three pieces of contexts that have relevancy score higher than the threshold, we will use the contexts with top three relevancy score for predicting final answer;

+If there is just one piece of context that has relevancy score higher than the threshold, we will use the most relevant context to predict the answer.

+Otherwise, we will return a feedback as 'No answer exists'.

 <img width="562" alt="Screen Shot 2023-04-12 at 2 44 02 PM" src="https://user-images.githubusercontent.com/89158696/231567815-ad7da49c-b7f8-461f-9031-f665b134b7ce.png">